-A modernized Serious Sam Classic for modern PC's, using the old engine and game physics, to be sold on Steam as a standalone game.
-Includes a new campaign, new gamemodes, optimized networking and a lot more.
-(Actively in development!)
+A modernized Serious Sam Classic for modern PC's, using the old engine and game physics, available for purchase right now on Steam as a standalone game, currently in Steam Early Access.
+Includes new gamemodes, optimized networking and a lot more, with a brand new campaign in development.

 And other unannounced projects.
 Ok I didn't make the entire thing, but you can spot a lot of smaller but still important codes running about that were authored by me.